andrewtavis/kwx/README.md

 Please see the [contribution guidelines](https://github.com/andrewtavis/kwx/blob/main/.github/CONTRIBUTING.md) if you are interested in contributing to this project.
 Work that is in progress or could be implemented includes:

-- Including more methods to extract keywords
+- Including more methods to extract keywords [(see issue)](https://github.com/andrewtavis/kwx/issues/17)

 - Allowing key phrase extraction